ModelInference/dinv/README.md

 ## Run system and analyze its logs ( Part 2 )
 ---------------

-Dinv mines invariants by analyzing the logs generated by instrumented code.
+DInv mines invariants by analyzing the logs generated by instrumented code.
 Instrumented code retains external dependences and can be run like the original code.
 The product of running instrumented code is a set of log files for each host in the system.
 The logs contain vector clocks maintained over the course of the execution, along with variables, and their values at the `//@dump` annotations.
 The vector clocks are used to model the history of the execution.
-By examining the execution total orderings between host communication can be determined.
+By examining the execution, total orderings between host communication can be determined.
 Program points logged in these total orderings are merged together.
 The merged points are grouped together by both host and line number the points were collected on.
 Variable values from these groups are transcribed into Daikon readable trace files.
-The last step of the execution is to run Daikon on the generated trace files, to infer invariants on their values.
+The last step of the execution is to run Daikon on the generated trace files to infer invariants on their values.

 ### Run instrumented code ( Step 4 )
 ---------------------------------------------